dsolito/airbyte/docs/integrations/sources/facebook-marketing.md

 </FieldAnchor>

 <FieldAnchor field="custom_insights.time_increment">
    7. (Optional) For **Time Increment**, you may provide a value in days by which to aggregate statistics.
 The sync will be chunked into intervals of this size.
 For example, if you set this value to 7, the sync will be chunked into 7-day intervals.
-The default value is 1 day.
+You can also set this field to `"all_days"` to aggregate the entire date range into a single interval.
+The default value is `"all_days"`.
 </FieldAnchor>

 <FieldAnchor field="custom_insights.start_date">